Sustainable-Open-Science-and-Software/sustainable-open-science-and-software.github.io/index.md

 tags: software-sustainability
 ---

+## Update Nov 2022

+Data analysis in progress, survey dataset is pseudonymised and deposited on Zenodo.

+Still todo:

+- [ ] Finalise Analyses
+- [ ] Pseudonymise GitHub metrics
+- [ ] Write up
+- [ ] Deposit preprint
+- [ ] Send to publisher (who?!)

-## Update JUNE 2022: Final surveys have been sent out to participants (40 in total), and write-up/data analysis is in progress.
+## Update JUNE 2022:

+Final surveys have been sent out to participants (40 in total), and write-up/data analysis is in progress.

-## Update NOV 2021: THIS SURVEY IS NOW CLOSED** Interested in participating?
+## Update NOV 2021:

+THIS SURVEY IS NOW CLOSED** Interested in participating?
 Please visit [this survey](https://www.qualtrics.manchester.ac.uk/jfe/form/SV_3xuFqrkbUcvQ9vg) for more info and to get started.
 It takes around 15 minutes to complete.
 Alternatively, you can download a PDF copy of the [participant information sheet](assets/PIS_sustainable_software.pdf) (the sheet is also shown in the survey if you are an eligible participant).

 ## About the study